corona-warn-app/cwa-server/docs/DOWNLOAD.md

 ### Validation Results and Batch Status

 Keys that fail validation will cause a corresponding log entry, but will not hinder batch processing.
-The FederationBatchStatus indicates if the the validation and batch processing was successful.
+The FederationBatchStatus indicates if the validation and batch processing was successful.

 Processing Status    | Description
 ---------------------|---------------